novouss/4pics1word-Powerpoint/README.md

 # 4pics1word Powerpoint

 4-pics-1-word is a guessing game with four images and the player has to guess a specific word related to the four pictures presented.

+The player is given an image, a keyboard containing a limited amount of letters, a label that shows their input, and a button that clears their input.
+The player is given an unknown word that can only be described with the four photos they're given.
+If the player inputs the incorrect answer say "WRONG!", else if they got the answer correctly say "CORRECT!".
+Upon getting the correct answer the player is given a NEXT button that moves them to the next level/slide.
+Everything in the previous slide is resetted.

 # How to use